 - As is often the case with web programming, someone else had already done most of the work.

 - Anyone who has a web browser can make use of the script, and it can be modified for other use cases.

 - A web form is a familiar user interface with built-in advantages provided by the browser like pressing the Tab key to go to the next field and remembering previous input with autocomplete for repetitive entries.
 For example, if I often publish photos taken in New York City, using a form input field like lets me type the letter N, press the ↓ down arrow and then press Tab to fill in the previously entered value and move to the next field.

 Here’s a demo.
 Go ahead and fill it in and click the Save to File button:

-- Download and save index.html to your desktop or any location on your computer.
+- Download and save this index.html file to your desktop or any location on your computer.

 - If you like, edit